 Code ref.
 Key Characteristics Reasoning and influences AT/EC 01 Density 26 - 30 dph Provides lower density setting to Mushroom House, Market Street frontage and the outward facing edges of the development area.
 AT/EC 02 Built form Increasingly organic towards western edge of housing area Housing aligned to broadly follow the 190m contour band at the western extent of the development area.
 AT/EC 03 Massing Semi detached, detached Intended to transition from Market Street to settlement fringe.
 Gaps between buildings to allow glimpsed views to distant hills.
 AT/EC 04 Height 2 storey, up to 15% 2.5 storey where appropriateness can be demonstrated Development seeks to retain distant views to wider hill tops.
 2.5 storey development which does not obstruct key views can add interest to the street scene.
 AT/EC 05 Building line / set back Strong building lines to frame streets and spaces.
 Housing on internal streets generally set forward to allow for majority recessed side parking.
 Increased frontage parking appropriate where housing fronts onto public open space.
 A strong block structure will complement the character of Market Street and can assist in reducing visible frontage parking by enabling provision of side parking solutions, particularly on internal streets which seek to frame views towards the wider landscape setting on Edenfield.
-AT/EC 06 Building material Natural and reconstituted stone.
-Grey roofing (slate and/or high quality modern equivalent).
+AT/EC 06 Building material Natural and reconstituted stone and red brick.
+Grey roofing (slate and high quality modern equivalent).
 Should complement the aesthetic of building materials found in the historic centre of the village due to visibility from Market Street, the immediate PROW network and wider views from the west of Edenfield.
-AT/EC 07 Front boundary treatments Hedgerows, grass, stone and/or reconstituted stone walls, railings.
+AT/EC 07 Boundary treatments Hedgerows, grass and railings.
 Simple landscape treatments such as grass and hedgerows will create a consistent character to the streetscene.
 Excessive ornamental shrub planting should be avoided.
-Stone walls to complement boundary treatments on Market Street AT EC 08 Key views to be considered Distant hilltops from Market Street and PROW.
-Peel Momunent and Emmanuel Church from PROW.
+AT EC 08 Key (glimpsed) views to be maintained Distant hilltops from Market Street and PROW.
+Peel Momunent, Emmanuel Church and Edenfield Parish Church from PROW.
 These are locally valued and provide sense of place